 To say going from two full-time incomes down to one is a total lifestyle change would be an understatement.
 But working moms all over the world are choosing to make the switch from working full-time to be able to stay home and raise their children full-time.

 Stay-at-home moms can feel lonely and disconnected from their friends and previous life, feel devalued in their new role, and struggle to find joy in the often supermundane tasks being done every day.

-I know this because I left the workforce in 2005 when I was pregnant with my first child and have been a stay-at-home mom ever since.
+I know this because I left the workforce in 2005 when I was pregnant with my first child and have been a work-at-home mom ever since.
 I suffered through ALL of the above-mentioned issues!
 Being a stay-at-home mom is truly the hardest work I’ve ever done, but I honestly wouldn’t have made a different choice.

 There are things I’ve been able to do for all three of my kids over the years that so many of my mom friends wished they could like attending most of my kid’s field trips, class parties, and performances.
 I’ve had more flexibility than most parents I know.
 I’ve been able to personally witness all of their many milestones when they were babies and toddlers, and for that, I’m so grateful.

 But let me just cut in here on all the puppies and rainbows for a second and tell you… my journey has been H.A.R.D.!
 Really hard.